 With this encoding in mind, we view the analysis engine here as a black box, called Qex, which given a parameterized query, produces a set of tables and parameters to that query.
-A high-level workflow diagram of Qex is illustrated in Figure 3.
-One can also see a short video that introduces Qex [18].
 In the following we look at some examples and illustrate a concrete application of Qex in the context of generating database unit tests in Visual Studio.